OGKevin/ComBunqWebApp/README.md

   - Use Bunq CSV file and see a Pie Charts of Income, Expanses, Transcation Names and Percentages
+  - User the bunq API to view your transactions
+  - Export your latest invoice
+  - Export the shown transactions in CSV format

 # Why Community ?